 The Silver Samurai possesses the ability to heat up its blades, causing them to glow.
 This resembles the way the comic iteration of Silver Samurai coats his katana with a glowing tachyon field.

 A very small nod on the Fatal Attractions arc may also apply where the Silver Samurai extracted Logan's Healing Factor from the marrows of his broken claws (removing the adamantium along with it.)
 Wolverine later regrows his claws, now in bone form.

 In an example combined with Foreshadowing and Sequel Hook, a commercial for Trask Industries, the makers of the mutant-hunting Sentinels, can be seen at the end of the film.

 Moments when Jean Grey is seen, its in a white room.
 Perhaps representing Phoenix in the White Hot Room?

-The Alternate Ending has Yukio giving Logan a more realistic version of his classic and brown and yellow costume from the comics.
+The Alternate Ending has Yukio giving Logan a more realistic version of his classic yellow and brown and yellow costume from the comics.
 Complete with a mask!

 Mariko holding two of Wolverine's claws at the end could be an X-23 reference.

 Probably not intentional, but look at Logan's train-lunge.
 With the black trenchcoat, it's pretty reminiscent of Victor Creed's action scenes from X-Men Origins: Wolverine.